Yash-11k/Medical-Appointment-No--Show-EDA-Visualization/README.md

-Columns Description
-PatientId: Identification of a patient.
-AppointmentID: Identification of each appointment.
-Gender: Male or Female.
-AppointmentDay: The day of the actuall appointment, when they have to visit the doctor.
-ScheduledDay: The day someone called or registered the appointment, this is before appointment of course.
-Age: How old is the patient.
-Neighbourhood: Where the appointment takes place.
-Scholarship: True of False, indicates whether or not the patient is enrolled in Brasilian welfare program Bolsa Família.
-Hipertension: True or False.
-Diabetes: True or False.
-Alcoholism: True or False.
-Handcap: True or False.
-SMS_received: 1 or more messages sent to the patient.
-No-show: True (if the patient did not show up), or False (if the patient did show up).

 Exploration Summary
 our dataset consists of 110527 rows with 14 columns, and has no NaNs nor duplicated values.
 PatientId and AppointmentId columns wouldn't be helpful during analysis.